Embattled Veterans Political Committee Abruptly Shuts Down

 He started contracting with Outreach Calling, a controversial telemarketer, in October 2015.
 That’s when the PAC started reporting significant contributions and expenses.

 In all, the PAC gave $15,000—or 0.3 percent of the money it raised—to political campaigns and committees.
-The beneficiaries include former Sen. Dean Heller, R-Nev.; Rep. Steve Knight, R-Calif.; and several other candidates seeking elected federal office.
+The beneficiaries include former Sen. Dean Heller (R-NV); Rep. Steve Knight (R-CA); and several other candidates seeking elected federal office.

 After being informed of Hampton’s activities, five recipients of Put Vets First!
 PAC’s contributions confirmed to the Center for Public Integrity they would either give away or return the money.